niteshctrl/stackoverflow-tag-predictor/README.md

   * For example: In title : "Why C++ is faster than python?", we don't need 'Why C++' or 'C++ is' to predict the tag 'C++'.

 ### Unused features:
-* Defined 'title_weight' as function parameter as titles are more useful in predicting tags considering the word length of 'Title' and 'Body'.
+* Defined 'title_weight' as function parameter because titles are more useful in predicting tags considering the word length of 'Title' vs 'Body'.
+* Vectorizing both Title and Body and merging them later might be more beneficial as this will increase the dimensionality and sparsity of data as opposed to merging first and then vectorizing.
+But then, merging them first will enable us to put more weight on the Title part than the Body which could be positive point for the models accuracy.

 ## Model Exploration